inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 ## Change permissions

+!!! warning "POST creates a record"
+    Note that the following applies now to *drafts*.
+If you want to make it into a record (i.e. to obtain a landing page), you need to publish it as it was shown in the [run](./run.md) section.

 Here, we show how to change the permissions required to perform actions in the system.
 For the purpose of this example, we will only allow super users to create records through the REST API.
 To do so, we define our own permission policy.